GroupXyz2/LocalStream-Public/android/README.md

 ## Security

 - All API calls require JWT authentication
-- Credentials are stored in the app (hardcoded - for production, use secure storage)
+- Credentials are stored in the apps persitant storage
 - HTTPS required for production use